SamuelWhitton/natural-daina/README.md

 ## Instance Method Visibility

 The visibility of an instance method determines in which contexts it can be invoked.
 Some other languages with this concept have keywords such as 'public', 'private' and 'protected' to determine in which parts of the code can a given instance method be accessed.
-A Daina instance method has three aspects of visibility that can be set independantly:
+An instance method has three aspects of visibility that can be set independantly:

 + Externally (can be either visible or invisible)
 + Class (can be either visible or invisible)